dfkaye/constructor/README.md

 * extend case tests ___done for now___
 * anti-pattern tests, inherit-statics, using-natives ___done for now___

+The only failing tests are in extend/using-natives.js, and only in IE 6, 7, & 8.
+See the [Extending Natives?](#natives) section further down.

 On Node.js command line:
 =========================